 Application forms to join SEA are available from one of the SEA officers or online at www.nea.org.
 Candidates check e-mail for SEA information.
-Professors Kurt Kurtzhals and Heather Schilling are co-advisors and can help answer your questions.
+Heather Schilling is advisor and can help answer your questions.

 Other Professional Experiences through Volunteerism